KDE/digikam-doc/post_processing/send_images.rst

     :alt:
     :align: center

-    The Send Images Tool Post porcessing Items to Send By Mail
+    The Send Images Tool Post Processing Items to Send By Mail

 The composer window will be open with your favorite e-mail client.
 You just need to add the addressee and the subject.
 The selected images will be already be listed as attachments.